Tony Fennell: Career

-In 2004, he signed with Zest Music as the in-house writer/ producer working in conjunction with CEO Steve Weltman (Chrysalis, Hit and Run Music).
-With Zest, Fenelle wrote and produced with Richard Evans (Peter Gabriel) and co-wrote and produced the album Night Racing for Tara Chinn.
+In 2004, he signed with Zest Music as the in-house writer/producer working in conjunction with CEO Steve Weltman (Chrysalis, Hit and Run Music).
+With Zest, Fenelle wrote and produced with Richard Evans and co-wrote and produced the album Night Racing for Tara Chinn.
 Fenelle and Chinn went on to tour Australia to promote the album Night Racing.

-In 2009, Fennell wrote/ produced songs and underscore for the movie, King Of The Avenue (Ving Rhames).

-In 2010, Fennell co-wrote "Crash and Burn" and "Black and White" with Alex Smith (James Morrison) and Karen Louise Barrowor Scarlette Fever.
+In 2010, Fennell co-wrote "Crash and Burn" and "Black and White" with Alex Smith and Karen Louise Barrow.
 "Crash and Burn" achieved high rotation on BBC Radio 2's B-List and the Jason Nevins remix reached number 2 in the Music Week Commercial Pop Club Chart.
-It also made the top ten of the Billboard Breakout Club Charts in the USA.
+It also made the top ten of the Billboard Breakout Club Charts in the US.

-In 2013/14 Fennell wrote and co-produced with Jason Silver (Mark Ronson) the album Bring It Back for singer Brenda Edwards (We Will Rock You/The X Factor).
-He is writing/producing with bass player Chip Z'nuff and the band Enuff Z'nuff and has produced two songs for the band's latest release "Diamond Boy".
+In 2013/14, Fennell wrote and co-produced with Jason Silver the album Bring It Back for singer Brenda Edwards.
+He wrote and produced with bass player Chip Z'nuff and the band Enuff Z'nuff and has produced two songs for the band's album Diamond Boy.

-In March 2019, following a three and a half year stint with the band, Fennell announced his departure from Enuff Z'nuff in a statement on the band's Facebook page.
+In March 2019, following a three-and-a-half-year stint with the band, Fennell announced his departure from Enuff Z'nuff in a statement on the band's Facebook page.

 June 2019 saw Fennell join as lead singer and guitar player for the band When in Rome II.
-During January–March 2020, he embarked on a nationwide US tour with the Motels and is recording new material for the band.
+During January–March 2020, he embarked on a nationwide US tour with the Motels and recorded new material for the band.

+As composer for film and television

+In 1995, Fennell signed a publishing deal with Japanese company Avex.
+While with Avex, Fennell co-wrote the underscore for the film Within the Rock (Gary Tunnicliffe) for the Syfy Channel.